 It may involve judging the value of a piece of work or critiquing someone's performance based on internal criteria or standards of excellence.
 For example, did they do the right thing, was this the best response, or should they have done something else instead, what aspects were right, where they should improve, etc.?

-Critiquing how a colleague performed when onboarding a new client at a bank in accordance with our internal policy; presenting a situation where a bribe was solicited, exploring the responses of three different colleagues and determining whose response was best.
+Example: Critiquing how a colleague performed when onboarding a new client at a bank in accordance with our internal policy.
+Or presenting a situation where a bribe was solicited, exploring the responses of three different colleagues and determining whose response was best.

-What are the next steps in staff learning?
+What are the next steps in workplace learning?

-The distinction between lower and higher-level learning is misleading and undervalues the importance of fundamental knowledge.
+The distinction between lower and higher-level learning can be misleading and undervalues the importance of fundamental knowledge.
 If you don't know the red flags, you aren't going to be effective in preventing bribery, right?
 Others claim it is better suited to learning skills rather than content.

 But, whether you like it or not, you can't deny the impact Bloom's work has had on education and training and its continuing influence on instructional designers and game developers today.
 All those who draw on the same 'levelling up' ideas to build their training interventions.